Partial desingularization

 Given $n$, let $I_n$ denote the finite lexicographic sequence of pairs $(p,r)$, where $p+r\leq n$.
 Our proof of Theorem \ref{thm:mainB} (in the case $n=5$, say) will be presented as a recursive or iterative algorithm involving successive modification of non-$\nc$ points of the strata $S_{p,r}$, $(p,r) \in I_n$, in decreasing order; i.e., beginning with $(p,r) = (5,0)$ and terminating with the base case $(p,r) = (1,0)$.

-To prove Conjectures \ref{conj:main} and \ref{conj:min} in general, we would need the corresponding argument by induction over the sequence $I_n$, for any $n$, beginning with the base case $(1,0)$.
+To prove Conjecture \ref{conj:min} in general, we would need the corresponding argument by induction over the sequence $I_n$, for any $n$, beginning with the base case $(1,0)$.
 The inductive claim can be formulated as follows.

 \begin{claim} Given $(p,r) \in I_n$, there is an admissible sequence of blowings-up \eqref{eq:blup}, satisfying the following conditions: \begin{enumerate} \item each blowing-up is an isomorphism over the locus of normal crossings points of $(X_0,E_0)$ of order at most $(p,r)$;